 To begin the divorce process, a petition for divorce must be E-filed in the district clerk's office and the required fees must be paid.
 If you have any children, your divorce suit must address matters pertaining to child custody, visitation, and child support.

-For a divorce to be granted, the petition for divorce must be on file for at least 60 days before the court can grant the divorce; however, the 60 day waiting period may be waived in certain cases involving family violence and protective orders.
+For a divorce to be granted in Texas, the petition for divorce must be on file for at least 60 days before the court can grant the divorce; however, the 60 day waiting period may be waived in certain cases involving family violence and protective orders.
 If you and your spouse are not in agreement, then the time it will take will depend on the court's schedule and the complexity of your case.

 A divorce where the parties are not in agreement on some or all of the issues can take several months or up to a year if the case goes to trial.
 Common areas of conflict revolve around alimony, child custody, and property division; however, these contentious issues may be resolved through mediation.